adityanairrr/Disney-Hotstar-SQL-Project/README.md

 ![Hotstar Logo](https://github.com/adityanairrr/Disney-Hotstar-SQL-Project/blob/main/Disney%2BHotstar.jpg)

 ## Overview
 This project involves a comprehensive analysis of Disney Hotstar's movies and TV shows data using SQL.
 The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, Business problems, Solutions, Findings, and Conclusions.
+The following README provides a detailed account of the project's objectives, Business problems and Solutions.

 ## Datasets
 The Data of this Project is sourced from Kaggle: